fershad/fershad.com/src/writing/use-less-use-green-buy-green.md

 ---
 title: “Use less.
 Use green.
 Buy green.”
 published: 2022/01/06
+permalink:  /writing/use-less-use-green-buy-green/
+summary: >-
+  By using less power, using green power, and buying from green suppliers businesses and individuals alike can reduce their carbon footprint.
+How would we go about applying this same thinking to website performance and sustainability?
 ---

 This post is inspired by a quote from a podcast I listened to just before Christmas.
 The podcast is My Climate Journey hosted by Jason Jacobs.
 In the episode [(Ep.
 189) Jason speaks with Kentaro Kawamori](https://www.myclimatejourney.co/episodes/kentaro-kawamori), Co-founder and CEO of Persefoni.
 Persefoni is a Climate Management & Accounting Platform.
 You can listen to the podcast to learn more about what they do.